An often overlooked issue when preparing a Will is the applicability of any taxes when the estate is distributed.

 Capital Gains Tax (CGT) in Australia essentially revolves around the concept of a ‘CGT event’.
 CGT events are the different types of transactions that may result in a capital gain or loss, for example when an asset such as property is transferred.

-- If your Estate Will directs that a particular property is to be sold upon your death, then a CGT event will arise and your Estate will be liable for any applicable capital gains tax.
-The only potential exemption to triggering the CGT event is if you resided in the property as your main residence from the date of purchase until your death;
+- If your Will directs that a particular property is to be sold upon your death, then a CGT event will arise and your Estate will be liable for any applicable capital gains tax.
+An exemption will apply however in the event that:

 - If your Estate Will directs that a particular property is to be transferred to a nominated beneficiary, then a CGT event will arise when your beneficiary subsequently transfers the property.
-Please note, however, that the acquisition price for the CGT event is calculated from when you acquired the property, not when your beneficiary receives it.
+Please note, however, that the acquisition price for the CGT event is calculated from when you acquired the property, not when your beneficiary receives it; and

 In relation to stamp duty in QLD, a general exemption applies to properties being transferred to beneficiaries pursuant to the terms of a Will.
 However, any subsequent transfers will attract stamp duty.
 For example, consider a situation where your Will directs the sale of your family home for the specific benefit of one of your children.
 Another of your children may wish to purchase the property (it is, after all, the family home).
 Stamp duty will be payable on the sale of the property from your Estate to that child.

 Whilst inheritance tax is not payable in Queensland, you should make sure that your Will effectively provides for your intended estate planning objectives.